inkris-apps/inkriptGuard/README.md

 InkriptGuard is an encryption library that utilizes AES-256-GCM for secure data encryption and decryption.
 It supports both binary and textual data, with preprocessing and reverse preprocessing for text data to add an extra layer of security.

+InkriptGuard is an encryption library that utilizes AES-256-GCM for secure data encryption and decryption.
+It supports both binary and textual data, with preprocessing and reverse preprocessing for text data to add an extra layer of security.

+> **Note:**
+> This library is intended for server-side use due to its reliance on the `fs` module for file system operations.

 ## Installation

-You can install the package via npm.
+You can install the package via npm or yarn.
 Make sure you have the necessary dependencies.

 ### Using npm